 Kanaloa vacation rentals are the spot for you: if you’ve ever wanted to feel like you’re a part of the ocean, this is the place to come.
 Kanaloa is the name of the Hawaiian god of the sea, and you’ll feel his presence here as you breathe in the salty ocean air.
 From your lanai, look for his animal forms in the ocean: dolphins, and whales in the wintertime.
 Feel the peace that comes with waking up next to the ocean every morning and falling asleep to its sounds every night in our Kanaloa rentals.

 Kanaloa Condos Seafront Serenity

-Peace and quiet are two of the reasons to come to stay in our Kanaloa at Kona vacation rentals.
+Peace and quiet are two of the reasons to come to stay in our Kanaloa vacation rentals.
 You’re six miles down the coast from all the action and excitement of the downtown Kailua-Kona pier area; close enough to visit when you want, yet able to come home to your little piece of paradise.
 The peaceful feeling is augmented by the beautiful tropical landscaping, which is the only thing between you and the ocean.
 There are three pools for you to enjoy (one is adults-only), as well as hot tubs, tennis courts, and barbecue facilities.
 The Kanaloa at Kona Resort complex is gated for your safety and peace of mind.